 Milestones in our partnership include:

-- A successful 2007 TLEF grant ($70,000) for the purchase of GPR equipment for the use in archaeological field schools.
+- A successful 2007 TLEF grant ($70,000) for purchasing GPR equipment for the use in archaeological field schools.

 - Development of data collection protocols and parameters in the identification of unmarked graves using GPR.

-- A successful 2017 VPRI Research Excellence Cluster grant ($100,000) to refine and develop partnerships between UBC and Indigenous communties including xʷməθkʷəy̓əm.
+- A successful 2017 VPRI Research Excellence Cluster grant ($100,000) for refining and developing partnerships between UBC and Indigenous communities, including xʷməθkʷəy̓əm.

 - Development of interpretation guidelines for the identification of unmarked graves with GPR.